root-project/root/tree/ntuple/v7/doc/specifications.md

 When serialized to disk, a 64 bit checksum is appended to the anchor, calculated as the XXH3 hash of all the (serialized) fields of the anchor object.

+Note that, since the anchor is serialized as a "classic" TFile key, all integers in the anchor, as well as the checksum, are encoded in **big-endian**, and not little-endian like in the RNTuple payload.

 The anchor may evolve in future versions only by appending new fields to the existing schema, but fields will not be removed, renamed or reordered.